mockery/mockery/README.markdown

 The benefits of a mock object framework are to allow for the flexible generation of such mock objects (and stubs).
-They allow the setting of expected method calls and return values using a flexible scheme which is capable of capturing every possible real object behaviour.
+They allow the setting of expected method calls and return values using a flexible API which is capable of capturing every possible real object behaviour in way that is as close as possible to a natural language description.

 Prerequisites
 -------------